jeremiah-c-leary/vhdl-style-guide/docs/configuring_uppercase_and_lowercase_rules.rst

 Configuring Uppercase and Lowercase Rules
 -----------------------------------------

-There are several rules that enforce either uppercase or lowercase.
+There are several rules that enforce upper_or_lower uppercase or lowercase.

 There are several options to these rules: